Vladimir Jovović: Return to Jablonec

 After one season Jovović returned to the Czech First League team Jablonec.
+On 9 January 2024, Jovović left Jablonec.

+Sogdiana Jizzakh

+In January 2024, Jovović signed a one-year contract with Uzbekistani club Sogdiana Jizzakh.

 International career

 Jovović began playing for Montenegro U21 in late 2013 for the 2015 UEFA European Under-21 Football Championship qualification.
-At 19 years of age, Jovović made his debut for the Montenegro national football team on November 17, 2013, in a friendly match against Luxembourg.
+At 19 years of age, Jovović made his debut for the Montenegro senior national team on 17 November 2013, in a friendly match against Luxembourg.
 He has, as of September 2020, earned a total of 32 caps, scoring no goals.